La laloooove legumes

 - Lectins are a group of proteins that may make up to 10% of the total protein content of some legumes .
 They resist digestion and can cause irritation and inflammation of cells that line the digestive tract if not cooked and prepared properly .
 Legume lectins are toxic in high amounts, however they can be degraded sufficiently through proper soaking and cooking of legumes before consumption .
 Basically the take-home message here is to never eat legumes unless they are fully soaked and cooked .
 For more information about lectins check out this link.

 - Saponins are a large group of phytochemicals found in plants such as legumes .
 They are not digested in the GIT but may affect the cells lining the gut, possibly contributing to the development of leaky gut .
 The science behind this speculation is in its early phases, and there is currently no sound evidence to suggest that saponins in legumes do indeed cause harm in humans .

-- Legumes can make you feel gassy and bloated.
 This is all thanks to those beneficial fibres that we talked about earlier, which pass through the GIT undigested until they reach the colon, where bacteria ferment them and produce gas in the process .
 There are a number of techniques that have the potential to reduce intestinal gas and bloating from legumes .
 These include: